Things to see & do

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Did you know that Isaac Newton was a bit of a writer on walls?
-In the Manor House we have drawings scratched into the plaster - some are Isaac's, and some are witch marks to keep out evil spirits.
-The one pictured was done by a visiting maths professor in 1779.
-As the afternoons draw in, they're best seen with a torch, but don't worry if you forget yours - our volunteers are well-equipped.
+In the Manor House there are mysterious drawings scratched into the plaster - some are Isaac's and some are witch marks to keep out evil spirits.
+This one was done by a visiting maths professor in 1779.

 The graffiti are part of our collection of historic items.
 Two volunteers have been trained to keep the records up to date – and, even though our collection is relatively modest, it keeps them busy all year round.
 See more of our graffiti here.

 Did you know Isaac also made the first reflecting telescope, split light into rainbow colours and did some very tricky maths indeed at Woolsthorpe?
 You can explore some of his ideas in the Science Discovery Centre, using light and lenses, gravity and orbits.
 Our volunteers are on hand to explain and answer questions wherever you are on the science spectrum.